Nicely. Just kidding!

 Our Favorite Template

-This template has worked well for us in securing backlinks:
+This one has worked well for us in securing backlinks:

 Subject: can I include (organization) in my post?